 Indigenous Pathways to a Regenerative Future

-Indigenous Peoples already do “green jobs”—they integrate cultural values into business activities and protect 80% of the world’s biodiversity.
+Indigenous Peoples already do “green jobs,” integrate cultural values into business activities, and protect 80% of the world’s remaining biodiversity.
 In order to transform our economies through Indigenous-led solutions, we need to uplift movements and stories inspired by Indigenous resistance.
-To do this, we must change the culture of philanthropy and impact investing, which still largely circulates in privileged circles.
-In this panel, we explore how to transition from colonial-capitalism using Indigenous-led strategies that offer us pathways towards an equitable and regenerative future.
+To do this, we must change the culture of philanthropy and “impact investing,” which still largely circulates in privileged circles.
+In this panel, Sikowis (Plains Cree/Saulteaux), Nick Estes (Lower Brule Sioux Tribe), and Alexis Bunten (Unangan/Yupik) discuss colonial-capitalism and how Indigenous-led strategies can offer us a pathway towards an equitable and regenerative future.

-This discussion took place at the 2021 Bioneers Conference.
+This talk was delivered at the 2022 Bioneers Conference.

 Nick Estes, Ph.D.
 (Kul Wicasa/Lower Brule Sioux), is Assistant Professor of American Studies at the University of New Mexico and a member of the Oak Lake Writers Society, a group of Dakota, Nakota and Lakota writers.
 In 2014, he was a co-founder of The Red Nation in Albuquerque, NM, an organization dedicated to the liberation of Native people from capitalism and colonialism.
 He serves on its editorial collective and writes its bi-weekly newsletter.
 Nick Estes is also the author of: Our History Is the Future: Standing Rock Versus the Dakota Access Pipeline, and the Long Tradition of Indigenous Resistance.